TRU Assurance Bursary

 Apply for an award and complete the Assurance Bursary application.
 The application is available annually from early April to the end of May.
 The deadline may be extended if any bursaries remain available.

-- be primarily admitted to a bachelor degree program and enrol in courses on the Kamloops or Williams Lake campus.
-Enrolment composed of some Open Learning courses is permitted and funded, but those courses must be started and completed within the traditional fall or winter semester.
+- be primarily admitted to a campus bachelor degree program and enrol in courses on the Kamloops or Williams Lake campus.
+Enrolment composed of some Open Learning courses is permitted and funded, but those courses must be started and completed within the traditional fall or winter semester and must fulfill requirements in your campus degree program.

 *Preference is given to open degree programs, which include Bachelors of: Arts, Fine Arts, Business Administration, Computing Science, and Science.